Adair County Criminal Records

 1. County Court Records

-The Adair County Circuit Court maintains case files for all criminal proceedings filed within the county, including felony, misdemeanor, and traffic cases.
-Members of the public may inspect court records in person at the clerk's office during regular business hours.
-Requestors should bring a valid government-issued photo ID and, where possible, the full legal name of the subject and an approximate date of birth or case number to facilitate the search.
-Public access terminals are available in the clerk's office for self-service case lookups.
+Requestors should bring a valid government-issued photo ID and, where possible, the full legal name of the subject and an approximate date of birth or case number.
+Public access terminals are available in the clerk's office for on-site case searches at no charge.

 2. Sheriff's Office